-Apple is a consumer technology company that has introduced any number of popular devices and that just makes some people so mad.
+Apple is a consumer technology company that has introduced a number of popular devices and that just makes some people so mad.

 Writing for the Forbes contributor network and Institute for the Repeated Inhalation of Helium, Simon Rockman explains “How Apple Killed Innovation.”

 Was it with kindness?
 It was probably kindness.
 Or piano wire.

 Mobile World Congress 2018 was strange.

 First of all, there were monkeys everywhere.
 And they were all wearing pants.
 But not monkey pants, they were like businessmen from the waist down.
 Second, the walls were all moving in psychedelic waves and then a whale with an elephant’s head swam through…and ohhh, wait, that was an acid trip, not Mobile World Congress 2018.

 All the innovation was in the network side, handsets have become boring. …the handset folks seemed to think a better camera, smaller bezels and painful emojis were in some way special.